minorllama/syntactic_structures_phylogenetics/README.md

     scikit-bio 0.5.6
     scipy 1.7.1

 The raw syntactic structures data is available [here](evomarkov/raw).
+See [this](syntactic_structures_phylogenetics/blob/main/evomarkov/parsed/translate.json) for language codes used in the data.

 Please open an issue if you have questions about reproducing a computation included in the article.
 This document will be updated in response as well.